Raymond Lalonde: Gambling

 Lalonde was a strong supporter of the legalization of gambling in Louisiana working along with Governor Edwin Washington Edwards.
 In 1990, he sponsored the measure that created a lottery on voter approval.
 In 1991, he cosponsored the bill that legalized fifteen riverboat casinos throughout Louisiana.
 Lalonde also chaired the criminal justice committee, which regulates gambling issues.

 The following year, Lalonde sponsored the New Orleans land-based casino bill.

 Lalonde supported gambling as a method of economic development in Louisiana.
 He stated, speaking of a land-based casino in New Orleans, "This is one important step to help New Orleans be self-supporting and pull themselves up by the bootstraps.
 I don't know how you feel about taxes, but I can vote for this rather than taxes."

 Lalonde also said gambling and other forms of entertainment were going to become a major economic force in the United States as the baby boomer generation approaches retirement age.
 "Anytime you see a population getting older, you see more money available for entertainment – when you're twenty-five years old and struggling, you generally don't have a lot of money and you have kids to raise and money to put away for college and that kind of stuff."

 In 1993, Lalonde received more than 60 percent of his 1993 campaign contributions from gambling interests – $21,350 out of $34,150 he raised the previous year to prepare for his 1995 re-election bid.

 Two months before election day, in August 1995, the FBI released affidavits regarding a federal probe involving the gambling industry in Louisiana.
 These affidavits stated one truck stop owner was heard telling another that Lalonde wanted to avoid criticism for accepting campaign contributions from truck stop owners in support of video poker machines by disguising their campaign contributions in small amounts of $250 or $500 and in the names of their children or cousins.
+Lalonde's financial records were subpoenaed and he was acquitted of all charges.